“SATURDAY AT THE GLEN” WORLD VET CHAMPIONSHIP WARM-UP RACE

 Speaking about showing up, former New Zealand National Champion and Team New Zealand MXDN manager Tony Cooksey (6) flew in for the World Vet.
 Tony was second to DeGraaf in the Over-65 Expert class and 8th in the Over-60 Experts.

-Ed Guajardo (27) went 3-3 in the Over-60 Experts behind Pete DeGraaf and Luther French.
+Ed Guajardo (27), of Zaca Station fame, went 3-3 in the Over-60 Experts behind Pete DeGraaf and Luther French.

 (From left to right) 250 Pro Max Lees, (50), 125 Expert winner Rob Holyoake (L7), Tanner Morris (155), 250 Intermediate winner Connor Holyak (154) and 450 Intermediate winner Nathan Ralph (141).
 The Glen Helen sign on the hill in the background is on the Arroyo Cycle Park track.